POMDPPlanners.environments.push_pomdp package

 Returns:

-Calculate the immediate reward for a state-action pair.
+Calculate the immediate reward for a state-action(-next_state) tuple.

 Parameters:

-• state (ndarray) – Current state
+• state (ndarray) – Current state.

 Return type: